Gokul-infosec/Gokul-infosec/README.md

 - ⚔️ Always available for Internships & Entry-Level Roles!

-> “**Born broke, rise brutally.** Every sweat I shed is one step closer to making her mine & making my name echo in this industry.” – Gokul D 💀🔥
+> “*Born broke, rising brutally.
+Every drop of sweat is a weapon sharpened to carve my name into cybersecurity history.” – Gokul D 💀🔥